-In fact, his most recent post generated close to 750 valuable comments from his loyal audience.
-And, there were more than 4,000 social media shares on Twitter and Facebook combined.
+In fact, his posts easily generate hundreds of valuable comments from his loyal audience.
+They also generate thousands of social media shares on Twitter and Facebook combined.

 And, how many inbound links has the page received so far?

 Well over 3,000 links, from 321 referring domains and climbing:

 You can find newsworthy content that’s both helpful and interesting in your industry using Buzzsumo.
 Just input your primary keyword and click on the “Go” button: